TimeWarpEngineering/timewarp-state/Documentation/TemplateOverview.md

 info: Microsoft.Hosting.Lifetime[0]
       Hosting environment: Production
 info: Microsoft.Hosting.Lifetime[0]
-      Content root path: C:\git\temp\MyBlazorApp\Source\MyBlazorApp.Server
+      Content root path: C:\git\temp\MyBlazorApp\Source\Server
 ```

 Open up your browser to <https://localhost:5001> and confirm you have running site.

 ## Content

-The template creates 3 projects which will be deployed and 3 test projects.
+The template creates 3 projects which will be deployed and 4 test projects.

 ### Projects